simonmcmanus/changePath/README.md

 Designed to make responding to data changes particuarly easy at the most granular level.

-Im my case when a user connects they are given the cached data, the next time the JSON api is polled the two versions are compared with changePath, relevant changes are then sent out over websokets to the  user.
+Im my case when a user connects they are served the cached data (as html), the next time the JSON api is polled the two versions are compared with changePath, relevant changes are then sent out over websokets.

-The idea being to ensure the user is always looking at the latest data but minimise data being sent over the wire.
+The intention being to ensure the user is always looking at the latest data but minimise data being sent over the wire.

 ##Install